ritvikmath/jekyll-now/_posts/2017-4-23-Gun_Violence_in_USA.md

 Let's keep the machine learning train going and try now to **predict whether or not a crime will be solved**.
 We use all the same predictors as in the last machine learning problem: county, state, month, victim information, and weapon used.
 We restrict our data to **only 2014 gun murders** to remove the effects of year.
 We use a classifier called the <a href="https://en.wikipedia.org/wiki/Random_forest" target="_blank">Random Forest Classifier</a> mainly for its interpretability going forward.
 In essence, this classifier is **structured like a tree** which starts at the root and asks a **series of yes or no questions** about each murder that gives progressively more information about the likely outcome of whether it will be solved or not.
 For example, it might ask questions like: "Was the victim female?", "Was the victim under 35 years old?", "Did this take place in Ohio?", etc.

 The purpose of making this prediction at all is really to **understand the relative importance of each predictor** in the final prediction.
-We are interested in knowing things like whether the murder taking place in California gives more informaiton than whether the victim was Black?
+We are interested in knowing things like whether the murder taking place in California gives more information than whether the victim was Black?
 Does the fact that a handgun was used give more information than the fact that it took place in Chicago?
 Etc. We can **judge the relative importance of a feature by how early on in the tree the question is asked**.

 After running our model, we find that these are our predictor importances, also called *feature importances* in machine learning jargon.